 Five changes were made to ESA.

 Limits to the time you can get ESA

-If you are in the work-related activity group, you can now only receive contribution-based ESA for a maximum of 365 days.
+If you have been in the work-related activity group since 28 November 2016, you can only receive contribution-based ESA for a maximum of 365 days.

 Depending on your circumstances, you may be able to get ESA based on your income.
 If you are not entitled to receive payments of income-related ESA you will continue to get National Insurance credits.